chamesh2019/hecate-server/README.md

 A secure secret management system built with Next.js, Supabase, and TypeScript.
 This application allows users to authenticate with Google OAuth and manage their secret keys securely.

+This is to be used with the Hecate Keystone library.

 ## Features

 - 🔐 **Google OAuth Authentication** - Secure login with Google